RISE-UNIBAS/humanities_data_benchmark/docs/benchmarks/fraktur.md

 The fuzzy matching would yield a high similarity score (approximately 0.99) despite the minor spelling difference ("zimblich" vs. "zimlich").

+#### Character Error Rate (CER) Example

+For the same example, the CER would be calculated as follows:
+1. Calculate the Levenshtein distance (edit distance): 1 character substitution
+2. Calculate the CER: 1 / (length of reference text) ≈ 0.01

+This results in a very low CER score (approximately 0.01), indicating excellent performance.

 ### Scoring the collection

-The overall benchmark score is calculated as the average of the fuzzy matching scores across all advertisements.
-This produces a single value between 0.0 and 1.0, where higher scores indicate better performance.
+The overall benchmark scores are calculated as follows:

+1. **Fuzzy Score**: The average of the fuzzy matching scores across all advertisements, producing a value between 0.0 and 1.0, where higher scores indicate better performance.
-The final score accounts for:
+2. **CER Score**: The average of the character error rates across all advertisements, producing a value between 0.0 and 1.0, where lower scores indicate better performance.

+These metrics account for:
 - Correctly identified section headings
 - Correctly matched advertisement numbers
 - Textual similarity to the ground truth

-A perfect score of 1.0 would indicate that all advertisements were identified and transcribed with perfect fidelity to the original text.
+A perfect result would have a fuzzy score of 1.0 and a CER of 0.0, indicating that all advertisements were identified and transcribed with perfect fidelity to the original text.

+### Benchmark Sorting

+In the benchmark overview page, Fraktur results are sorted by fuzzy score in descending order (highest scores at the top), allowing for quick identification of the best-performing models.

 ## Future Enhancements